 Did you know that shoulder bursitis is the most diagnosed source of shoulder pain on ultrasound and MRI?

-Shoulder bursitis is the most commonly diagnosed source of shoulder pain on ultrasound and MRI.
-You may have also been diagnosed with synonymous terms such as shoulder impingement or subacromial bursitis.
-Perth Shoulder Physio is regularly asked about the best physio treatment for shoulder impingement and whether subacromial bursitis treatment actually works?
+If you’ve been diagnosed, you may have also heard your doctor refer to synonymous terms such as shoulder impingement or subacromial bursitis.
+At Perth Shoulder Physio, we’re regularly asked about the best physio treatment for shoulder impingement and whether subacromial bursitis treatment actually works.

-Our results prove that shoulder physio is effective in reducing shoulder pain and improving function so don’t delay, book your shoulder bursitis treatment with the experts at Perth Shoulder Physio today!
+The answer: Our results and scientific research prove that shoulder physio is effective in reducing shoulder pain and improving function.

-Note: This page contains a relatively simplistic description of shoulder bursitis, which is intended for general education.
-Book an appointment with Perth Shoulder Physio for more specific information about subacromial bursitis treatment.
+Note: This page contains a relatively simplistic description of shoulder bursitis, which is intended for general education only.
+For more specific information about subacromial bursitis treatment, book an appointment with Perth Shoulder Physio.

 What is Shoulder Bursitis?